Wargaming (company): Controversies

 In May 2017, Wargaming initially threatened to file a Digital Millennium Copyright Act (DMCA) claim against YouTube gaming content creator SirFoch over his scathing review of a World of Tanks premium tank, but later apologized and said a DMCA claim was not appropriate.

-In August 2021, Wargaming found itself amidst controversy once again when a large part of the "Community Contributors" (a form of associate program) walked out in protest over the over-proliferation of loot boxes and gambling mechanics in World of Warships, paired with the treatment of them and the players by the developers at Lesta Studio in the last few years.
+In August 2021, "Community Contributors" (a form of associate program with Wargaming) walked out in protest over the use of loot boxes and gambling mechanics in World of Warships, paired with the treatment of them and the players by the developers at Lesta Studio in the last few years.
 In the wake of the walk out of the CC, an employee nicknamed "Gneisenau013" of the Texas office was terminated.
-In protest of this behavior, a senior manager for World of Tanks resigned, stating that the displayed behavior of the senior World of Warships management is "cowardly, contemptible, and shitbird-like".
+In protest, a senior manager for World of Tanks resigned, stating that the senior World of Warships management was "cowardly, contemptible, and shitbird-like".